 Footwear with good traction

-You may choose to pay in full for your workshop, or place a $500.00 deposit to hold your reservation.
-When you choose the deposit option the balance of the workshop fee will be due on January 28, 2019.
+You may choose to pay in full for your workshop, or until January 29, 2019 you my secure your spot with a $500.00 deposit.
+When you choose the deposit option the balance of the workshop fee will be due on January 29, 2019.